 |ATMs||Ganderbal, Drass, Kargil|

 |Mechanic / Puncture Shops||Ganderbal, Sonamarg, Kargil, Lamayuru (Puncture), Mulbekh (Puncture), Nimmu (Puncture)|

 |Liquor Shops||Sonamarg, Drass, Kargil|

 LAST UPDATED: 26th November 2018

 This article has been updated with the latest information about Srinagar – Leh Highway and is kept up to date every season to reflect the current status.
 Feel free to suggest any further updates you deem fit.

-I hope this article helps you with all the unanswered questions for making a successful trip to Srinagar – Leh Highway.
-In case, if you still have any questions about your trip to Srinagar – Leh Highway, feel free to post them in the comments section of this article.
+I hope this Srinagar Leh guide helps you with all the unanswered questions for making a successful trip from Srinagar to Ladakh.
+In case, if you still have any questions about your trip to Srinagar Leh Highway, feel free to post them in the comments section of this article.